josephspurrier/ninja-file-collector/README.md

 # Ninja File Collector - Chrome Browser Extension

 Shows a list of all the files the webpage uses through the Developer tools.
+This extension makes it easy to copy and paste into other tools.

 The extension can be found on the Chrome Store [here](https://chrome.google.com/webstore/detail/ninja-file-collector/mifinndldjidbdidlapemefmlnknkcmo).